Business owners resolving conflict through mediation

 Is it time to stop fighting and start solving?

 Alternative Law helps you take back control.
-If a business conflict is starting to cost more than it’s worth, let’s talk about a better way forward.
+If a business conflict is starting to cost more than it’s worth, let’s talk about a better way forward with respect to Mediation vs. Court: Cost of Business Disputes perspectives.